iiasa/ixmp/README.md

 0. Install packages `rJava` , `devtools` and `optparse` via the R package manager

+0. Install Rtools and add the path to the environment variables

 0. For working with Jupyter notebooks using R, install the [IRkernel](https://irkernel.github.io)